 Password spraying works by taking a verified username and plugging it into several accounts in combination with several different common passwords.
-If a user doesn’t practice good password habits, most or all of their accounts can be jeopardised by guessing common passwords.
+If a user doesn’t practice good password habits, most or all of their accounts can be jeopardized by guessing common passwords.

 A credential stuffing attack relies on the reuse of passwords.
 With so many people reusing their passwords for multiple accounts, just one set of credentials is enough to expose most or all of their accounts.
 Cybercriminals use things like BotNets to execute multi-front attacks across multiple devices, expanding their attack capabilities with just one set of credentials.

 When an attacker is successful in a credential stuffing attack, they can potentially take control of your bank information, social media accounts and more.
 This can lead to outright theft of money or other assets, extortion or identity theft.

 Detecting a credential stuffing attack early can give you time to react and protect your accounts.